tzuhuangyen/JS-Game-Guess-number/README.md

 # JS-Game-Guess-number 猜數字遊戲
-Javascript 練習 if else 條件, 操作DOM
+Javascript practice if else ,DOM
 The code provided is written in JavaScript and sets up a game where the user needs to guess a secret number between 1 and 20.
 It includes logic to check if the user's guess is correct or not,